 - Be able to apply methodological knowledge to solve the problems arising in professional practice. - Be able to apply, interpret, critically evaluate and communicate the results of the psychometric evaluation.

 LEARNING OUTCOMES

-According to the "Verification Report", at the end of the course, the student will know:
+In line with the "Verification Report", at the end of the course, the student will know: